wispo12/Asteroids2/README.md

 2. On line 14 of `index.html` add `Asteroid.pde` to the list of files in `data-processing-sources`.
 The canvas tag should now look like `<canvas id="AsteroidsGame" data-processing-sources="Asteroid.pde AsteroidsGame.pde Floater.pde Spaceship.pde Stars.pde">
 				</canvas>`.
 Now choose *File | Save*.
 4. Now add just a single asteroid to your program.
 Start by just calling the Asteroid's `show()` function.
 Make sure you can see it and are happy with its shape before going to the next step.
-5. Now add the code that moves and rotates the Asteroid
+5. Now add the code that moves and rotates the Asteroid.
+The best way to do this is to *override* the inherited `move()` function so that asteroids rotate as they move.

 Adding an `ArrayList`
 -------------------
 An array probably isn't the best way to keep track of a bunch of asteroids.
 Arrays have a fixed size.
 You can't easily add or remove asteroids from an array as they are destroyed or created.
 A better choice might be an `ArrayList`.
-The `ArrayList` class has a number of useful member methods:
+The `ArrayList` class has a number of useful member methods that you are expected to how how to use on the AP exam:
 - `boolean add(Object x)`
 - `void add(int index, Object element)`
 - `Object get(int index)`